 The simplest option is to create a page on your site where you answer your most common questions.
 If you have a lot of questions to answer and need something more advanced, you can use a knowledge base like Zendesk Guide or the one provided with Freshdesk.

 Social media is gaining popularity as a support channel.
 Back in 2012, Nielsen reported that almost 50% of American consumers used social media to contact businesses.
 By 2013, it had grown to 67%.
-There’s no reason to believe that number has gone anywhere but up since.
+In 2020, 80% of consumers were connecting with brands on social.

 Here’s why you should use social media as an ecommerce customer support channel: